Xilinx/embpf-bootfw-update-tool/README.md

 	    received on term:
 	    received on term:  SPI flash failed in erase step
     ```
+    or:

+    ```
+    	Error: Script failed to extract a valid JTAG UART socket number.
+		Output was: ERROR: Could not find a suitable Cortex-A72 or A78 core SC 0x0 FTDI 0x1 EXT 0x2
+    ```

     The issue occurs sporadically, approximately once every 20 to 30 update attepts - and is generally transcient.
     workaround: re-run the programming command, the update typically succeeds on a subsequent attempt.